json-path/JsonPath/README.md

 </dependency>
 ```

-If you need help ask questions at the [google group](https://groups.google.com/forum/#!forum/jsonpath).
+If you need help ask questions at [Stack Overflow](http://stackoverflow.com/questions/tagged/jsonpath).
+Tag the question 'jsonpath' and 'java'.

 JsonPath expressions always refer to a JSON structure in the same way as XPath expression are used in combination
 with an XML document.
 The "root member object" in JsonPath is always referred to as `$` regardless if it is an